jdevfullstack-tutorials/code-testing/README.md

 since you don't need to run the entire program just to see whether your code is working as it is intended to be.

+## Unit Tests And Integration Tests
+Unit tests and integration tests are the most common tests that is being reffered to because these two tests should be done by the developer himself.

+Other test just like black box testing will be done by another person.

 ## Useful Links
 Here are the detailed tutorials for this code testing: